JessKaria/ultimate-tic-tac-toe/README.md

   [2, 10, 18]
 ]
 ```
-I hard coded the winning combinations for each of the boards and stored them in an array of arrays.
+I hard-coded the winning combinations for each of the boards and stored them in an array of arrays.
 I would use the index of the array to then check the players choices against these hard-coded winning combinations.
 After testing this logic out I was confident I could scale out the same methodology to build the larger game scenario.

 ## Identifying and storing ID cell number of the users click